shaundawson/pomodoro_app/README.md

 # Pomodoro Timer App Using Python Tkinter

 A pomodoro timer is a special type of timer used to increase productivity.
+The aim of this app is to help you focus on any task you are working on, such as study, writing, or coding.
 Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
-These intervals are referred to as pomodoros.
+Each interval is known as a pomodoro, from the Italian word for tomato, after the tomato-shaped kitchen timer Cirillo used as a university student

 Preview it here: https://replit.com/@ShaunDawson/day28-pomodoroapp

-Resources:
+## How to use the Pomodoro Timer?
+- Select a task to work on
+- Start timer and focus on the task for 25 minutes
+- Take a break for 5 minutes
+- Iterate 4x until you finish the task

+######Resources:

 The Pomodoro Technique
 https://todoist.com/productivity-methods/pomodoro-technique